 While Launceston isn’t a beach town, you’re never too far from the coast in Cornwall and Devon!

-Bude is a chilled out surf town with beautiful beaches, including Crooklets Beach, Summerleaze, and Widemouth Bay.
-You can see my list of the best beaches in Bude here.
+Bude is a chilled-out surf town with beautiful beaches, including Crooklets Beach, Summerleaze, and Widemouth Bay.

 Other things to do in Bude include strolling down the Bude Canal and visiting Bude Castle, which now operates as the town’s museum.

 Bude is also connected to Launceston by the 12 bus.

 Looe is the nearest beach town on the south coast.